-In line with our commitment to ethical business practices, we have established comprehensive policies and manuals to guide our employees and management.
-These include the Code of Business Conduct and Ethics, the Community Relations Plan (PRC), the Integrated Management System (IMS), and Human Rights management practices and procedures.
+In line with our commitment to ethical business practices, we have established policies and manuals to guide our employees and management.
+These include the Code of Business Conduct and Ethics, the Community Relations Plan (PRC), the Integrated Management System (IMS), the Human Rights Policy Management Plan and Human Rights Policy.
 These documents and practices form the backbone of our internal compliance program and reflect our longstanding commitment to upholding the highest legal and ethical standards.
-Looking ahead, we plan to standardize these policies across all relevant subsidiaries and make them available in both English and Spanish, with the aim of reinforcing our stance against child labour and forced labour and ensuring these principles are uniformly understood and implemented throughout our operations.
+Looking ahead, we plan to standardize these policies across all relevant subsidiaries and make them available in both English and Spanish, with the aim of reinforcing our stance against Child Labour and Forced Labour and ensuring these principles are uniformly understood and implemented throughout our operations.

-4.1 Code of Business Conduct and Ethics
+Code of Business Conduct and Ethics